 Tapping tax-free college savings

 You can take tax-free distributions for qualified education expenses from your child's 529 College Savings Plan or Coverdell Education Savings Account.
-You can use tax-free withdrawals from Coverdell ESAs and 529 College Savings Plans in the same year as the American Opportunity or Lifetime Learning credits, as long as you don't use them for the same expenses.
+You can use tax-free withdrawals from Coverdell ESAs and 529 College Savings Plans to pay qualified education expenses in the same year as the American Opportunity or Lifetime Learning credits, as long as you don't use them for the same expenses.

 Tax-free Savings Bond interest